Learn about hard bounces, soft bounces, automatic suppression, and the reasons why an email might not get to your contacts.

 Sometimes your emails won't get through to your contacts' inboxes.
 When emails fail in this way, they're known as bounces.
 When this happens, we'll let you know why something has bounced.
-You can access this information in Engagement Cloud by going to Reporting > Campaign reports.
+To access this information in Engagement Cloud, go to Reporting > Campaign reports.
 After clicking on the campaign you wish to investigate, you will see bounce-specific information in the chart under the 'Delivery report' heading.

 A hard bounce is an email sent to contacts whose addresses are permanently unreachable, most likely because they, or the server they were hosted on, don't exist.
 The email address is invalid.
 A hard bounce will immediately result in the email address being placed in the suppression list.

 A soft bounce is an email sent to contacts whose addresses are temporarily unreachable, possibly because their mailboxes are full or their mail servers are having temporary issues accepting email.
 It doesn't necessarily mean the email address is invalid.